Learn To Fly Fish – 10 Easy Steps From A Pro River Guide

 Why else do anglers all over North America catch a lot of trout and steelhead on attractor flies?

 Attractor flies are flies like these yellow and red-tailed flies in the picture and they don’t look like real insects.

 Attractor flies like the famous Rainbow Warrior Fly have caught lots of small and large trout for me and my clients on days when imitation flies that look like the real bugs don’t work very well.

 If you want to learn to fly fish, I think it’s better to focus on learning some of the other more important things like learning where the fish are, learning to present your fly properly, and learning to approach the fish better.

 Having the best fly on for that day is useless if you don’t know how to fish it well, or you spook the fish before you even make your first cast.
-I discuss this in my article called How To Catch More Trout And Steelhead Guaranteed
+It’s important to be stealthy and approach from the right angle.

 I think presentation is far more important than the fly but there are lots of factors that are just as important as the fly!

-Most rivers have hatch charts that you can use as a guideline to help you choose the flies for your area but I have a few trout flies that work great everywhere I go so check out my page on 11 Spring Trout Flies That Guides Actually Use
+Most rivers have hatch charts that you can use as a guideline to help you choose the flies for your area but I have many trout flies that work great everywhere I go, so click the link to see my best 29 flies or my favorite spring flies.

 8. Learn To Read The Water To Find Fish Easy